martinberger-ch/oci-monitoring/README.md

 This guide shows you how to install and setup a nice monitoring solution based on Steampipe.io, Docker and Co.
 Steampipe.io is a framework, where you can query Oracle Cloud Infrastructure resources by SQL language.

-This guide is tested in OL8 running on Oracle Cloud Infrastructure.
+This guide is tested in OL 7.9 running on Oracle Cloud Infrastructure.

 ## How it works